List of The Carol Burnett Show characters and sketches: The Queen

-Rhoda Dimple
+Shirley Dimple (occasionally Rhoda Dimple)

 Burnett's parody of Shirley Temple.

 Stella Toddler

 Burnett as an elderly woman who always ends up in unfortunate accidents.

 10th Avenue Family

-Burnett and Korman as Stella and Harry, an unemployed married couple, and Waggoner as their 15-year-old son Brewster and Lawrence as their 12-year-old daughter Dulcie.
+Burnett and Korman as Stella and Harry, an unemployed and very scruffy married couple, with Waggoner as their 15-year-old biker son Brewster and Lawrence as their overdeveloped 12-year-old daughter Dulcie.

 Unforgettable Commercials

 Parodies of well-known commercials of the time featuring the entire cast.
 This was an annual sketch.

 V.I.P.

 Korman as F. Lee Carman, who interviews famous "celebrities", parodied by Burnett, such as Julia Wild (Julia Child), Shirley Dimple (Shirley Temple) and Mae East (Mae West), as well as other guests such as a nudist.

 Mrs. Wiggins

 Also known as "Mr. Tudball and Mrs. Wiggins", Conway as Mr. Tudball, a businessman who speaks in a mock Romanian accent, putting up with his empty-headed secretary Mrs. Wiggins played by Burnett; Lawrence occasionally played Mrs. Tudball.